-The building will have 60 apartments of various sizes plus shared spaces including a residents’ lounge, family games area and children’s spaces.
+The building has 60 apartments of various sizes plus shared spaces including a residents’ lounge, family games area and children’s spaces.
 There’s also a terrace and a garden.

 The residents of this building need it to look and feel like home.
-It will have a domestic vernacular, and a sense of style and comfort like a house.
+It has a strong domestic vernacular, and a sense of style and comfort like a house.

 The exterior design concept originated from patterns and textures used in domestic buildings, particularly the tradition of wrought iron and cast metal balustrades in Victorian homes.